 Essay #4 Analytical Essay (500-750 words, 2-3 pages typed)

 Assignment: Read the assigned essays closely and use them as guides to what good analytical writing might include.
 Also, be sure to be clear about your purpose for the essay, and be sure to articulate a thesis.
 Write an analytical essay of your own, based on one of the following topics.
 You must include discussion of our written texts (articles in your textbook), in addition to whatever visual texts (photographs or film) you focus on.
 When you use quotations, ideas, and/or statistics from any of our class readings, be careful to cite your source(s) in parentheses following the quotation or information.

 È ¸ 9

 Essay #5 Documented Essay (750-1,000 words; 3-4 pages typed; use at least one outside

-outside source; submit a Works Cited page)
+Source and submit a Works Cited list)

 Assignment: Choose one of the following topic areas and write a well-developed analytical documented essay.
 In addition to using any films we have viewed and any source or sources in your textbook, you must use at least one outside source.
 This does not have to be a comparison/contrast essay, but you may wish to compare two ideas, two alternative courses of action, two opinions on an issue—comparison and contrast is a thinking process we use every day.
 In addition to using any films we have viewed and any source or sources in your textbook, you must use at least one outside source for facts, ideas and/or statistics, and you must cite your sources and create a Works Cited list.
-I urge you to use the on-line databases made available to you by the NCC library, as well as the library’s on-line catalogue for books.
-We will discuss in class how to do this, and I will also show you how to use the online MLA Guidelines (at http://owl.english.purdue.edu/owl/resource/747/01/) for citing your sources and creating a Works Cited list.
+I urge you to use the on-line databases made available to you by the NCC library, and/or the library’s on-line catalogue for books.
+We will discuss in class how to do this, and I will also show you how to use the online MLA documentation guidelines (at http://owl.english.purdue.edu/owl/resource/747/01/) for citing your sources and creating a Works Cited list.
 There is also a brief version of the MLA guidelines in the back of your textbook (362-368), along with advice about developing a research paper (347-362).
 You must use in-text citations to cite your sources and you must have a Works Cited list at the end of your essay.
 Document your sources responsibly.
-Plagiarism will not be tolerated.
-Plagiarized papers will receive the grade of F and may not be rewritten.
+Plagiarism will not be tolerated; review the plagiarism policy on page 6 of this syllabus.
+Choose a topic that interests you:

 È ¸ 9